-Florida Landlord Tip #1 is to know how the Florida Residential Security Deposit Statute works.
+Florida Landlord Tip #1 is to understand how Florida’s residential security deposit statute works.
 In general, what is nice about the Florida Landlord Tenant Statute, is that for the most part, everything is laid out in black and white for the Landlord.
 All the Landlord needs to do is read it, learn it, and implement it.
 Doing so, potentially saves the Landlord time, headache, unnecessary fees and costs, and can help lead to successful tenancies.

 The reason why 954 Eviction Attorneys is directing Florida Landlords to know Florida Residential Security Deposit, is that we see far too many unnecessary disputes arise from Landlords not following it and implementing it into their practice.